When all the varmints of hell and worse are snappin’ at your boot heels, trust the gun that’s shomer shabbos.

 OK, but what’s with the Judeo-Christian stuff, Ed?

-Well, a lot of people have reservations about that.
+A lot of people have reservations about that.
 They like their Judeo-Christianity separate from their Native American shamanism, separate from their Lovecraft Mythos.

 That ain’t the way of the real world, and that ain’t the way of Merkabah Rider.
 I like my chocolate in my peanut butter.

-But if you have reservations that I’m not playing fair, that I’m biased or I’m preaching God or pushing an atheist agenda, or you’re still just not sure what it’s about, in the words of LaVar Burton, you don’t have to take my word for it.
+But if you have reservations that I’m not playing fair, that I’m biased or I’m either preaching God or pushing an atheist agenda, or you’re still just not sure what it’s about, in the words of LaVar Burton, you don’t have to take my word for it.

 Merkabah Rider: Tales of a High Planes Drifter